Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 ---

-#### Medium Armor Master
+#### Medium Armour Master
 *4th-level Feat*

-**Prerequisite:** Medium Armor proficiency
+**Prerequisite:** Medium Armour proficiency
 **Repeatable:** No

-You have practiced moving in medium armor to gain the following benefits:
+You have practiced moving in medium armour to gain the following benefits:

 - **Ability Score Increase**